tytydraco/yessleep/out/The_Mimic_Doesnt_Know_That_I_Know_About_It.md

 I’ve decided to throw it out.
 To try, at least.
 There’s no telling if it’ll work and honestly, I’m doubtful.
-But It’s what I would do if it was normal and hopefully it knows that.
+But it’s what I would do if it was normal and hopefully it knows that.